CMPLXapps/The-Complex-Calculator/README.md

 * Packaged with a graphing calculator

-* Available as a `.zip`  archive for Windows and a tarball for Linux as well as OS-Ambiguous Source Code
+* Available as a `.zip`  archive for Windows and a tarball for Linux, as well as OS-Ambiguous Source Code

 * More fleshed out and with more polish